DavideBruner/data-pipe/packages/data-pipe/README.md

 ```

 ## Built in processors
-`data-pipe` comes with a series of preconfigured and quite opinioneted set of processors, however you can just ignore them and use your own implementations.
+This lib comes together with some built-in Processors, available as sub-module `data-pipe-processors`, however you can just ignore them and use your own implementations.

 ### LocalDataParser
 Parse local files hosted in the `source` directory.